LinkedIn Profiles and Resumes are Two Different Tools

 Use your ‘everyday’ name on both.
 If you are a Richard who goes by Rick, use Rick.
 If you are a Mary Lynn who goes by Lynn, use Lynn.
 Be consistent across all communications, making it easy for employers to locate and connect your materials and information.
 Also, create a custom LinkedIn URL with your name.

-For title, use the same on both files.
+For the title, use the same on both files.
 Carefully craft your LinkedIn headline to demonstrate your value, weaving the same title and positioning into your resume (as long as it aligns with your target).
 For example, if you title yourself an Executive CHRO on your resume, consider the same on LinkedIn – within the headline (although it is recommended that you expand details on the LinkedIn headline up to 220 characters).
-Typically, the title you select for both files is your target job title, not your current job title.
+Typically, the title you select for both files is your target job title, not your current one.
 You want to be found for the roles you want, not have.

 Company Names, Position Titles, and Dates: